nneka-nu/notes-app/README.md

 **Features:**
 * Create, read, update, and delete notes and folders.
 * Search notes.
-* Notes animate on changes.
+* Notes list items animate on changes.
 * Expand and collapse sidebar.
 * Data is persisted to local storage.